kev-cao/among-us-reddit-bot/README.md

 ```

 You'll also need to create a `settings.py` file.
 In here, you will need to create variables for `scopes`, `redirect_uri`, and `user_agent`. `scopes` and `redirect_uri`
 should be set to the values seen below, but the `user_agent` should be a secret name for your bot.
-According to the Reddit API rules, **you must not lie about your user_agent**.
-and others should not know the name.
+According to the Reddit API rules, **you must not lie about your user_agent**, and others should not know the name.
 If the name is ever stolen, change the `user_agent` name.

 ```py
 # settings.py